jzila/kb-login-ext/README.md

 Once your **encrypted** private key exists in local storage for the extension, you can provide your key's passphrase to sign the server blob once.

+## Dependencies

+Requires [Redis](redis.io) to run the demo server.

 ## Demo

 The Chrome extension is available on the [Google Web Store](https://chrome.google.com/webstore/detail/keybase-login-extension/gjppgcifmgbfajbilocagcckghaogfme).

-If you don't trust me (you shouldn't, that's what encryption is about!), you can also install the chrome extension from source by [following these instructions](https://developer.chrome.com/extensions/getstarted#unpacked).
+If you don't trust me (you shouldn't, that's what encryption is about!), you can also install the Chrome extension from source by [following these instructions](https://developer.chrome.com/extensions/getstarted#unpacked).

 Once you have the extension installed, you can [try the demo